pallets/flask/docs/config.rst

                                   helpful for hairy debugging situations
                                   where you have to find out where an HTTP exception is coming from.
-``TRAP_BAD_REQUEST_KEY_ERRORS``   Werkzeug's internal data structures that
+``TRAP_BAD_REQUEST_ERRORS``       Werkzeug's internal data structures that
                                   deal with request specific data will
                                   raise special key errors that are also bad request exceptions.
-By default
-                                  these will be converted into 400
-                                  responses which however can make
+Likewise many
+                                  operations can implicitly fail with a
+                                  BadRequest exception for consistency.
-                                  debugging some issues harder.
-If this
-                                  config is set to ``True`` you will get a regular traceback instead.
+                                  Since it's nice for debugging to know why exactly it failed this flag can be used to debug those situations.
+If this config is set to ``True`` you will get a regular traceback instead.
 ================================= =========================================